RobertLicht/NN_PyTorch_AT_Example/README.md

 * During the startup, an additional Command Line Shell running [_nvitop_](https://github.com/XuehaiPan/nvitop/tree/main) will be launched
     * The tool _nvitop_ provides some insights, considering the usage of system resources
 * After initializing of libraries and _nvitop_ a Windows PowerShell instance will be launched

+### Disclaimer
+Use at your own discretion and risk.
+You will be solely responsible for any damage to your computer system or loss of data.